-Coordinators: Alexander Hoff
+Coordinators: A. Hoff

-Part of the modules: Law for Information Companies (p.
-29)[IW4INJURDIU], Law of the Information Economy
+Part of the modules: Law of the Information Economy (p.
+30)[IW4INJUINWI], Law for Information Companies

 The assessment consists of a written exam following §4, Abs.
 2, 1 of the SPO.

 It is the aim of this lecture to provide a solid insight into individual-related labour law.
 The students will understand the importance of labour law as an integral part of social market economy.
 They will be able to review contractual provisions in employment contracts and to evaluate labour law conflicts.